Korchy/BIS/README.md

 - In Blender: User Preferences — Add-ons — Install From File — specify downloaded archive.
 - Through your favorite browser visit the BIS website and register your account.
 - Add some items to the "Active elements" section
-- In Blender: Node Editor window – T-panel – BIS tab:
+- In Blender: Node Editor window – N-panel – BIS tab:
 - Sign in with the username and password created on the BIS website.
 - To get items from the BIS press "Get active items" and select them from the previews list
 - To save the material into the BIS storage, select the desired node group and click “Add nodegroup to BIS”.
 Specify description tags in the "Tag" field before saving.